I have been getting quite a few emails from people who are in their twenties with this quarter-life crisis question:

 - Developing new commitments more attuned to your interests and aspirations

-When a person is feeling Quarter life Crisis they are just beginning the first stage of the process.
+When a person is feeling quarter-life crisis, they are just beginning the first stage of the process.
 Once a person becomes aware of this feeling it takes two years, of actively working to find their place, to resolve out the crisis.
-The good news is that most young adults who actively work thru their quarter life crisis have positive experiences.
-Surveys have shown that up to 80% of those who go thru quarter life crisis are very happy to have taken the time to work thru their quarter life crisis.
-This illustrates, the real problem is when you ignore the process all together.
+The good news is that most young adults who actively work thru their quarter-life crisis have positive experiences.
+Surveys have shown that up to 80% of those who go thru quarter-life turmoil are very happy to have taken the time to work thru their quarter-life crisis.
+This illustrates the real problem is when you ignore the process altogether.

 Transformation for those in their Twenties

 However, these aren’t normal times, and a joker is in the mix.
-Modern society as a whole is actually experiencing Mid Life Crisis on a social level.
-This larger social crisis is forcing the youngest generation to be facing social problems square on, as a reflection of their own personal life.
-It’s also forcing many older individuals into mid life crisis earlier, putting strains on marriages, personal values and relationships.
-This reinforces and helps to create a larger cycle of social change that further pushes more people into feeling crisis in their life.
+Modern society as a whole is experiencing a midlife crisis on a social level.
+This larger social crisis is forcing the youngest generation to be facing social problems square on, as a reflection of their own life.
+It’s also forcing many older individuals into mid-life crisis earlier, putting strains on marriages, personal values and relationships.
+This reinforces and helps to create a larger cycle of social change that further pushes more people into feeling a crisis in their life.

-I have never received so many emails for Quarter life Crisis as I have had starting in the summer of 2011 and the number has been consistently rising every year.
-Social conditions have forced people into change at a pace that is staggering.
-The younger generation is waking up and this is a generation ready for change.
+I have never received so many emails for quarter-life crisis as I have had starting in the summer of 2011 and the number has been consistently rising every year.
+Social conditions have forced people into a change at a pace that is staggering.
+The younger generation is waking up, and this is a generation ready for a change.

 My answer is this:

 “You have inherited your parent’s crisis.
 The quarterlife crisis you now are feeling is the very turmoil and mid life crisis the culture as a whole is experiencing.
 Because a person is a reflection of their culture, this cultural crisis has become yours to deal with full on.”